Student Loan Calculator

 Student loan payments can burden your finances, but strategies exist to make them more manageable.
 Here are ways to lower your monthly payments:

-• Income-driven repayment plans: Income-Based Repayment (IBR), Pay As You Earn (PAYE), Saving on a Valuable Education (SAVE) and Income-Contingent Repayment (ICR) adjust your monthly payments based on your income and family size.
-Available for federal student loans, these plans forgive any remaining balance after a set number of years.
+• Income-driven repayment plans: Income-Based Repayment (IBR), Pay As You Earn (PAYE), Saving on a Valuable Education (SAVE) and Income-Contingent Repayment (ICR) all tie your monthly payments to your income and family size.
+These federal student loan options cancel any remaining balance after a set number of years.

-• Refinancing: Take out a new loan with a private lender to pay off your existing loans, ideally at a lower interest rate.
-Refinancing lowers your monthly payments but you lose federal loan benefits like income-driven repayment plans and loan forgiveness options.
+• Refinancing: A private lender pays off your existing loans and issues a new one, ideally at a lower interest rate.
+Your monthly payments drop, but you give up federal benefits like income-driven repayment and loan forgiveness.

-• Extended repayment plans: Extending your loan term reduces your monthly payments considerably.
-This eases immediate financial strain but results in more interest paid over the loan's life.
-You're trading short-term relief for long-term cost.
+• Extended repayment plans: A longer loan term brings your monthly payments down considerably, though you'll pay more interest over time.
+It's short-term relief at a long-term cost.

-• Student loan forgiveness programs: Various programs forgive part or all of your federal student loans, often in exchange for certain employment or public service.
-Qualifying for these programs reduces or eliminates your monthly payments.
+• Student loan forgiveness programs: Certain programs wipe out part or all of your federal student loans, usually tied to specific employment or public service work.
+Qualifying cuts or eliminates your monthly payments entirely.

 Student Loans FAQ